 - Fever; and

-- Uncomplicated colic.
-Colic was the most common reaction.
+- Colic - this was the most common adverse reaction.

 When giving TILDREN, you should advise owners of the potential for adverse reactions in the hours or days following treatment.
 Also tell owners to consult you before giving their horse any NSAID after treatment with TILDREN.

 In the effectiveness field study, adverse reactions in horses treated with OSPHOS usually began within two hours of treatment.
 The most common adverse reactions were discomfort, agitation, pawing, and signs of colic.
 In the safety study, several horses treated with OSPHOS developed soft or firm injection site swellings, which resolved within 10 days.